SerpentDrago/repository.auramod.aio/README.md

-repository.auramod.aio

-Alpha, will be added to auramod offical instructions and kodi file source soon
+This is the Auramod All In One Repo, for matrix and leia Kodi file source for repo zip  > https://serpentdrago.github.io/